MateSousa/freedium-extension/README.md

 - **Freedium Team**: For providing the platform that inspired this extension.
 - **WebExtension API Documentation**: Helpful resources for cross-browser extension development.

----

-Feel free to modify this `README.md` to better suit your project's needs or to include additional information.